ChrisBuilds/terminaltexteffects/README.md

   --terminal-background-color (XTerm [0-255] OR RGB Hex [000000-ffffff])
                         The background color of your terminal.
 Used to determine the appropriate color for fade-in/out within effects.
   --existing-color-handling {always,dynamic,ignore}
-                        Specify handling of existing 8-bit and 24-bit ANSI color sequences in the input data.
-3-bit and 4-bit sequences are not supported. 'always' will always use the input colors, ignoring any effect specific colors. 'dynamic' will leave it to the effect implementation to apply input colors. 'ignore' will ignore the colors in the input data.
+                        Specify handling of existing ANSI SGR color sequences in the input data.
+Supported input colors include 3-bit, 4-bit, 8-bit, and 24-bit foreground/background sequences. 'always' will always use the input colors, ignoring any effect specific colors. 'dynamic' will leave it to the effect implementation to apply input colors. 'ignore' will ignore the colors in the input data.
 Default is 'ignore'.
   --wrap-text           Wrap text wider than the canvas width.
   --frame-rate FRAME_RATE
                         Target frame rate for the animation in frames per second.
 Set to 0 to disable frame rate limiting.
 Defaults to 60.